 - evidence and recommendations from the trial show the orthoses and footwear are likely to be beneficial and help with Faizal’s issues

-- the quotes given by Faizal’s child representative for the specialist footwear are more expensive than would usually be expected for this kind of specialised shoe
+- the likely cost of the footwear given by Faizal’s child representative is more expensive than would usually be expected for this kind of specialised shoe

 - the podiatrist recommended more cost effective footwear that would give the same benefits to Faizal

 - funding to buy four pairs of shoes per year wasn’t good value for money based on Faizal’s continued growth.

 The funding for the orthoses and podiatrist check-ups was assessed as reasonable and necessary.
 Funding for these supports was approved.

 The cost of $2800 for four pairs of specialist footwear was not assessed as reasonable and necessary.
 Instead funding for $750 per year was approved to cover the cost of three pairs of specialist footwear at approximately $250 a pair.